Universal solvent quality crossover of the zero shear rate viscosity of semidilute DNA solutions: Methodology

+The $\theta$-temperature has been determined by carrying out static light scattering measurements with a BI-200SM Goniometer (Brookhaven Instruments Corporation, USA), and the solvent quality parameter $z$ has been determined with the help of dynamic light scattering measurements using a Zetasizer Nano ZS (Malvern, UK), which uses a fixed scattering angle of 173$^{\circ}$.
+Details of the light scattering measurements, including the sample preparation procedure, and typical scattering intensity plots are given in the supplementary material.

 The viscosity measurements reported here have been carried out on three different DNA molecular weight samples, (i) 25 kbp, procured from Smith's group as described above, (ii) linear genomic DNA of $\lambda$-phage (size 48.5 kbp), purchased from New England Biolabs, U.K. (\#N3011L), and (iii) linear genomic DNA of T4 phage (size 165.6 kbp), purchased from Nippon Gene, Japan (\#314-03973).

-All measurements were carried out with a Contraves Low Shear 30 with cup and bob geometry (1T/1T).
-This instrument is efficient for measuring low viscosities and has very low zero-shear rate viscosity sensitivity at a shear rate of $0.017$ s$^{-1}$~\citep{HeoLarson2005}.
-The measuring principle of this device is detailed in an earlier study~\citep{HeoLarson2005}.
-The primary advantage of using this is a small sample requirement (minimum 0.8 ml), which is ideal for measuring DNA solutions.
+A Contraves Low Shear 30 rheometer, which is efficient at measuring low viscosities and has very low zero-shear rate viscosity sensitivity at a shear rate of $0.017$ s$^{-1}$~\citep{HeoLarson2005}, was used with cup and bob geometry (1T/1T).
+The measuring principle of this device has been detailed in an earlier study~\citep{HeoLarson2005}.
+One of the primary advantages of using it is the small sample requirement (minimum 0.8 ml), which is ideal for measuring DNA solutions.
 The zero error was adjusted prior to each measurement.
 The instrument was calibrated with appropriate Newtonian Standards with known viscosities (around 10, 100 and 1000 mPa-s at 20$^\circ$C) before measuring actual DNA samples.
 Values obtained fall within 5\% of the company specified values.

-Steady state shear viscosities were measured at a temperature range of 10 to 35$^\circ$C for all linear DNA samples and a continuous shear ramp was avoided.
-Prior to measurements, $\lambda$ and T4 DNA were kept at 65$^\circ$C for 10 minutes and immediately put in ice for 10 minutes for their maximum concentrations.
+Steady state shear viscosities were measured across a temperature range of 10 to 35$^\circ$C for all the linear DNA samples, and a continuous shear ramp was avoided.
+Prior to measurements, $\lambda$-phage and T4 DNA were kept at 65$^\circ$C for 10 minutes and immediately put in ice for 10 minutes at their maximum concentrations.
 This was done to prevent aggregation of long DNA chains~\citep{HeoLarson2005}.
-The shear rate range of the instrument under the applied geometry is from 0.01 to 100 s$^{-1}$.
-At each shear rate, a delay of 30 seconds was employed so that the DNA chains get ample time to relax to their equilibrium state.
+The shear rate range of the instrument, under the applied geometry, is from 0.01 to 100 s$^{-1}$.
+At each shear rate, a delay of 30 seconds was employed so that the DNA chains have sufficient time to relax to their equilibrium state.
+Some typical relaxation times observed in dilute and semidilute solutions are given in Table~\ref{tab:relaxationtime}.
 At each temperature, a 30 minutes incubation time was employed for sample equilibration.